Rufasa85/apple-a-day-pos-back/README.md

 JWT_SECRET=tacocat
 ```

-Create a `.env` file at the root of this directory.
+Environment variables are used to store information that differs between local and deployed environments.

 <br>

+Create a `.env` file at the root of this directory.
 Your file structure should look something like this:

 > apple-a-day-pos-back<br>
 > ├ config<br>